-Your child may qualify for free school meals if you receive certain benefits even if the school is closed.
+Your child may qualify for free school meals if you receive certain benefits.

-If you are getting less work or no work at all due to Coronavirus outbreak (including if you are self employed) you can apply online for Universal Credit.
+If you are getting less work or no work at all due to Coronavirus pandemic (including if you are self employed) you can apply online for Universal Credit.

 Problems affording your rent